FAQ for MSc students

 If exams can be conducted in the exam hall, does RSM also plan to offer the opportunity to take exams on campus?

-The exam hall (“M-Hall”) has a limited capacity, and therefore the option to offer on-campus exams is currently limited to students with special circumstances, which must always be discussed with our Study Advisors.
+The exam hall (“M-Hall”) has a limited capacity under current conditions, and therefore the option to offer on-campus exams is currently limited to students with special circumstances, which must always be discussed with our Study Advisors.

-If there are specific circumstances for which you cannot complete an online exam from home, plese consult with one our Study Advisors to discuss possible alternatives.
+If there are specific circumstances for which you cannot complete an online exam from home, please consult with one our Study Advisors to discuss possible alternatives.

 How is assessment conducted in an online setting?